aniketchakraborty12/Thryssa/src/content/blogs/Top 7 Tools I Use as a Frontend Developer Every Day.md

 Pro tip: Never back down from using Tailwind CSS just because the "tags look long and complicated".

 ### Figma
 I'm a big fan of logos, especially designing logos with fonts and color gradients.
-But sometimes I do want to design a wireframe for my website before I get my hands dirty.
+But sometimes I want to design a wireframe for my website before I get my hands dirty.
 Either way, I turn to Figma.

 Figma is an interface designing tool excelling in creating mockups and products with minimal effort.
 Drag-and-drop functionality, FigJam, and plugins boost its already star-studded reputation.